jarrodmillman/rcsds/standard/git-intro.rst

    Credit: ProGit book, by Scott Chacon, CC License.

-This allows the history of both branches to diverge:
+This allows the history of both branches to diverge.
+For instance, your master branch may be were you integrate new features and bug fixes into the main trunk of development.
+If you have a bug report (perhaps labeled issue 53) that you are trying to fix, you might create a branch (labeled iss53).
+While you are preparing a fix for issue 53, the main trunk gains another bug fix or feature.

 .. figure:: ../figs/mergescenario.png
    :align: center